vrandall66/front-end-submissions-public/1711/mod-3/personal-project/steven-lee-lawson/checkin3.md

 -user authentication should return a user id, and based on the user id, get id of decks which will also be stored in firebase

 # for next time:

+-Better Rug background image (pixelated on bigger screens)

+-Border Radius on cards--get rid of brown color and box shadow on hover

+-put sign in/out closer together, possibly in upper-right corner

+-If signed in, should only see sign out button

+-UI to indicated card has been selected

+-Hide form when in MyDeck

+-Redirect on sign in